StigNygaard/GMCommonAPI.js/README.md

 GM Common API (GMC) is a library designed for _easily adding **Greasemonkey 4** compatibility_ to existing userscripts.

-GMC provides a common subset of the functionality offered by the new "asynchronous API" in Greasemonkey 4 (GM.\*) and the classic "synchronous API" from other userscript managers (GM_\*).
-All offered in a single "classic" _synchronous API_ (GMC.\*).

 With the [introduction of the Greasemonkey 4 WebExtension](http://www.greasespot.net/2017/09/greasemonkey-4-announcement.html), the classic GM_\* "synchronous" API is replaced with a new GM.\* "asynchronous API".
 The _features_ of the new API in Greasemonkey 4 (GM4) are very similar to the classic API, but all the functions are _asynchronous_.
 This means you might need to (learn asynchronous programming and) do some refactoring of your existing userscripts to make use of the new API in GM4.

 **As an _alternative_ to refactoring your code, GMC offers a "synchronous subset" of the GM APIs** which works with scripts running in both the new GM4, the older versions of Greasemonkey, and in other userscript managers like Tampermonkey and Violentmonkey.
-Where APIs are supported in GMC, no refactoring of your script is needed; Simply add the needed \@require declaration (and eventually \@grant declarations) to your userscript, and replace the use of GM_\* methods with equivalent GMC.\* methods.
+Where APIs are supported in GMC, no refactoring of your script is needed; Simply add the needed \@require declaration (and eventually some \@grant declarations) to your userscript, and replace the use of GM_\* methods with equivalent GMC.\* methods.

 You can add GMC to your userscript by adding (some of the) following declarations to the Meta data block: